 If you are traveling on a budget, then this should help you.
 Try staying in small family-run hotels, eat set meals, and travel off-season.

-July and August are the busiest times of the tourist season in Peru.
+July and August are the busiest times for visiting Peru.
 January to April it stays wet, especially in the mountains, and many of the hill roads will be blocked.

-Try to visit in May or September because this is when tourism is lowest, and the weather is still perfect.
+Try visiting Peru in May or September because this is when tourism is lowest, and the weather is still perfect.
 Use local buses or the rideshare apps like Uber instead of taxis.

 Peru is the perfect place to go if you crave thrills and an adrenaline rush.
 And if you are visiting Peru, don’t forget to take lots of pictures to show off your great vacation!